Andalusia and Central Portugal 10 days from the Costa del Sol

 Day 1.
 (Sunday) COSTA DEL SOL – GRANADA

-Breakfast at the hotel and departure to Granada, with its incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
+Departure from Costa del Sol to Granada, with its incredible and amazing monumental environment, the last stronghold of the Moorish Kingdom up to 1492.
 We’ll visit the world-famous Alhambra complex with its imposing Alcazaba fortress, the Palace of Charles V, and the Generalife Gardens, fountains, gardens, and courtyards that with their sights and sounds have inspired authors such as Washington Irving in his “Tales of the Alhambra“.
 Free time in the afternoon.
-We recommend you to visit the Cathedral and the Royal Chapel that houses the tombs of the Catholic Monarchs or stroll through the Albaicín neighborhood and enjoy the beautiful views of the Alhambra from the Mirador de San Nicolás.
+We recommend you to visit the Cathedral and the Royal Chapel that houses the tombs of the Catholic Monarchs, or stroll through the Albaicin neighbourhood and enjoy the beautiful views of the Alhambra from the Mirador de San Nicolas.
 Dinner and accommodation at the hotel.
-Optionally you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.
+Optionally, you can see a Gipsy Flamenco Show held in a cave-house at Sacromonte Quarter.

 Day 2.
 (Monday) GRANADA – TOLEDO – MADRID